Innovation: a key element to a company’s success

 Step 6: Apply for funding

 Companies often find funding applications stressful, don’t worry our Gateway teams are here to help every step of the way with support, guidance and advice on submitting your application.
 Please note that depending on the type of funding you are applying for, there may be strict application calls or deadlines in place.
-For example, Innovation Vouchers have an open call for applications three times a year.
-Check the call schedule or ask your Gateway Manager for the date of the next open call.

 Step 7: Funding awarded